artsyolya/portfolio/README.md

   - LinkedIn icon link to my professional LinkedIn page
   - Instagram icon link to my photography Instagram page

-On the photography extension website, you will find the following pages:
+You may also find my archived photography extension website, within which you will find the following pages:
   - under Portfolio
       - Engagements & Elopements
       - Maternity & Families